 Eligible organizations can propose new plaza sites for their neighborhoods through a competitive application process.
 NYC DOT prioritizes sites that are in neighborhoods that lack open space, and partners with community groups that commit to operate, maintain, and manage these spaces so they are vibrant pedestrian plazas.

-The NYC Plaza Program is open to all nonprofit organizations in any area of the City.
+The NYC Plaza Program is open to all organizations in any area of the City.

 Applicants must be:

 - Incorporated in New York State and compliant with annual State and Federal filing requirements

 - Located near or have a mission that serves or relates to the geographical target area of the proposed plaza